 XWiki CEO Ludovic Dubost (also devroom chair) toke over for his collegue Aaron McSween who prepared a talk about Cryptpad.
 He took the energy of Jos and also lobbied passionately for privacy and zero-knowledge software.
 I was astounded by the functionality of Cryptpad which I took for an Etherpad clone.
 In actuality Cryptpad is more of a zero-knowledge Google Docs - you should really check it out.
 As Cryptpad is an (somewhat coincidental) outcome of work on XWiki, it needs funds to pay for the two main developers.
 There is a crowdfunding on opencollective.com as well as a subscription model and the team strives to secure public funding from the EU.

 Jean-Marc Libs is a freelance consultant for Tiki and opted to have a hands-on tutorial of how to setup Tiki.
-Due to his low voice, the packed room and the lack of a general introduction, the presentation was not my favourite.
+Due to his low volume voice, the packed room and the lack of a general introduction, the presentation was not my favourite.
 If the mic worked well, you should have a neat resource for setting up a Tiki wiki.

 Again Ludovic Dubost, this time with a product presentation of the main software XWiki - where the ‘X’ stands for extensible.
 And this is an understatement because the whole presentation was made with and hosted on XWiki.
 But this was just the tip of the iceberg as he continued to show multiple Macros, Plugins, embedded HTML/JS (e.g. for Graphviz) and APIs.
 XWiki is reeeeally versatile.
-To the dismay of his collegue (her mobile data plan was providing the internet) Ludovic was browsing API calls from NASA’s space image of the day with great eagerness, astonished by XWikis smooth operation.
+To the dismay of his collegue (her mobile data plan was providing the internet) Ludovic was browsing API calls from NASA’s space image of the day with great eagerness, delighted by XWikis smooth operation.

 Anca Luca from XWiki with another showcase of the extensibility of their product.
 She made a point for XWiki as a starting point for web apps by demonstrating the standard features (versioning, search, permissions, …).
 Examples have been provided: vcalc.com, beta.hls-dhs-dss.ch

 Oilver Sauter from worldbrain.io with a sales pitch for memex; as of now, a browser extension with extended bookmarking features (tags, collections, filtering, …).
-The actual memex principle (connecting bits of knowledge) will be realised in the next year of development when people can share their collections.
+The actual memex principle (connecting bits of knowledge) will be realized in the next year of development when people can share their collections.

 Nicolas Chauvat built a browser extension for displaying the actual data of website instead of their HTML reprentations.
 It connects well with projects like Wikidata and is - from my understanding - a great tool to browse microformats and website data.
 It should prove very useful for building webscrapers as you can directly access the data without sifting through JS/HTML code (or the web inspector).